IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 An `accompanyingCanvas` resource is a IIIF resource presented simultaneously with the main resource, where a target of `rendering` is not IIIF-compatible and must be viewed outside the main resource's viewer.
 In addition, `accompanyingCanvas` is used for content complementary to the main resource while `rendering` points to additional representations of the same resource.

 * `rendering` [(IIIF Presentation API reference)](https://iiif.io/api/presentation/3.0/#rendering)
-Unlike `seeAlso`, the `rendering` property provides the URI of an alternate representation of the current resource, such as in PDF or ePub format.
+Unlike `seeAlso`, the `rendering` property provides the URI of an alternate representation of the current resource, such as a PDF or ePub version.
+The `type` values for `rendering` vary more widely than do those for `seeAlso`, in keeping with the variety of target formats possible.

 Any resource may have the `seeAlso` property.
 Each instance of it may have multiple items contained inside it, provided each has the `id` and `type` properties; `label`, `format`, and `profile` are strongly recommended properties.
 Conforming clients may process this property in some way, but the outcomes of a client's processing has no defined form.